janatdev/RestApiNetCore/README.md

 4. Open the Tfl application (note. don't open the Tfl.sln)
 5. Restore the Nugget packages.
 6. Add AppId and App key in the secrets.json file under the GUID Folder.
-7. Build the App, Run the App.
+7. Build the App
+8. Run the App.

 *************************************************************